 Entry Level Separation (ELS)

-Not surprisingly, a commander is not required to characterize your service as entry level even if you are still shy of 180 days of service.
+Not surprisingly, a commander is not required to characterize your service as entry-level even if you are still shy of 180 days of service.
 Your commander still has the option to characterize your service as honorable, general, or UOTHC instead.
-This is often done in cases of misconduct or failure to meet or maintain standards.
+It is often done in cases of misconduct or failure to meet or maintain standards.

 The ELS is usually a complete failure of military standards (physical, mental, military bearing, other abilities) by the individual.
 The desire to stay in the military is usually absent in ELS-eligible individuals.

 Usually, someone with an ELS has not been in the military long enough to qualify for most veteran benefits.
 You are not considered a veteran at this point if you get selected for ELS.

 If the military member completely meets the standards of conduct and performance of his/her contract time expected of military members, the commander will characterize their service as "honorable" upon discharge.
 A person with an Honorable discharge is considered a veteran (in most cases) and is eligible for veterans' benefits.

 General Under Honorable Conditions